ChristofSchwarz/qseok_oidc_helm/README.md

 The solution is based on this git https://github.com/panva/node-oidc-provider and on Qlik's own interpretation of that git, which is bundled into QSEoK when you launch Qlik Sense with parameters edge-auth.oidc.enabled=true ...

-In contrast to a normal behaviour of an OIDC provider, where the user would be redirected to enter his/her password and to give this consent for QSEoK to access his/her profile, this simplified version has no user management or password prompt.
+In contrast to a normal behaviour of an OIDC provider, where the user would be redirected to the OIDC to enter his/her password and to give his/her consent for QSEoK to access his/her profile, this simplified version has no user management or password prompt.
 It expects a special cookie, which a newly written endpoint had left for moment when Qlik Sense redirects the unauthenticated, incoming user to the OIDC provider of choice.
 Then this becomes a seemless single-sign on, as our manipulated version of that OIDC provider will read the cookie instead of